Submissions

 ITEM II

-The Data Availability statement* must specify where the data analyzed or generated during the study can be accessed.
-This can be done by providing a link to a publicly archived dataset in a public repository or by including a RAW DATASET (ITEM II) with the submission that will be uploaded/linked by the journal.
-The dataset is not to be provided in the SUPPLEMENTARY MATERIAL section.
+The Data Availability Statement* should indicate where the data analyzed or generated during the study can be accessed.
+This can be achieved by providing a link to a publicly archived dataset hosted in a recognized public repository or by including a RAW DATASET (ITEM II) that will be accessible via a hyperlink in the published article.
+ITEM II must be submitted as a single Word document in which data, beginning with Raw Table S1/Raw Image S1, are thoroughly labeled and have descriptive legends linking them to the final data.

 For data available in a publicly accessible repository: